Skip to content

 How is scleroderma treated?

-There is no cure for scleroderma.
 Localized scleroderma sometimes goes away on its own.
-Treatment usually focuses on relieving symptoms and preventing more damage to the skin and organs.
-Your healthcare provider will choose the right treatment for you depending on your symptoms.
-If scleroderma is causing damage to internal organs, your healthcare provider may work with other specialists to treat your condition.
-For example, if scleroderma is affecting your heart, your healthcare provider may want to work closely with a cardiologist.
+If scleroderma has caused internal damage, your healthcare provider may work with specialists to treat your condition.
+For example, if scleroderma affects your heart, your healthcare provider will work closely with a heart specialist (cardiologist).

 60901